WOODWORK

 THE DIRECTOR

 Born and raised in Atlanta, Alex Woodruff is a multi-disciplined artist, merging work in music, film, and technology.
 After sharing the stage with high-profile acts like Kendrick Lamar (2013) and Big Sean (2011), he founded Pineapple Cut Pictures with the purpose of directing films that reflect authentic black stories.
-His latest works, "Thomasville" (2024) and "Woodwork" (2024), serve as short proofs of concept for "94," an in-development surrealist feature based on his upbringing in 'The City Too Busy To Hate'.
+His latest works, "Thomasville" (2024) and "Woodwork" (2025), serve as short proofs of concept for "94," an in-development surrealist Feature Drama based on his upbringing in 'The City Too Busy To Hate'.